Marco Antonio Rubio: Comeback

-On April 8, 2011 in Bell Centre in Montreal, Quebec, Canada, Rubio was featured in the main event of Friday Night Fights.
+On April 8, 2011 in the Bell Centre in Montreal, Quebec, Canada, Rubio was featured in the main event of Friday Night Fights.
 His opponent was David Lemieux, who came to the fight with an undefeated record.

 Lemieux was the heavy favorite to win in his hometown against the Mexican veteran.
 During the first five rounds Lemieux dominated Rubio by landing hard power punches.
 But Rubio refused to quit and wouldn't go down.
 Rubio came back in round six and started to land harder punches that slowed down Lemieux.
 In the seventh round Rubio knocked down Lemieux.
 Lemieux got up, but Rubio continued where he left off and threw more punches at him.
-With only seconds left in round seven, Lemieux's corner threw in the towel to a stop the fight.
+With only seconds left in round seven, Lemieux's corner threw in the towel to stop the fight.

-Since he won the Lemieux fight, Rubio placed himself into a mandatory position to face the winner of the fight between titlist Sebastian Zbik of Germany and Mexico's Julio Cesar Chavez Jr., which Chavez won.
+By defeating Lemieux, Rubio became the mandatory challenger against the winner of Sebastian Zbik of Germany vs. Mexico's Julio Cesar Chavez Jr. for the WBC middleweight title, which Chavez won.

 Rubio made easy work of journeyman Matt Vanda (44-14, 24 KO’s) on December 16, 2011 with a 5th-round TKO win at the Mandalay Bay Resort and Casino in Las Vegas, Nevada.